 Many recipes call for first roasting or charring the peppers.

-My How To Roast Peppers guide, will show you how to easily roast Chilis and all kinds of Peppers, using your stove top or oven.
+My How To Roast Peppers guide, will show you how to easily roast Chili, Poblano, Jalapeńo, Bell Peppers and other types of peppers, using your stove top, oven or air fryer.

 Are you laughing at that glove?